aly-wu/BeMusic/README.md

 This will ask you to login.
 ![Login Screen](image-2.png)\
 **YOU CAN ONLY LOGIN TO EXISTING ACCOUNTS!** Below is a list of all users you can login as (capitalization matters).
 Their friendships are hard-coded in RunBeMusic.java.
+Logging in with different users produces different interfaces based on the timelines.

-Existing Users: Alyssa, Cris, PJ, Jo, Emma, Ethan, Aniyah, Andrea, Hansel, Hasseit, Vanessa, Nelson, Amri, Tomy, Gwyn, Carmen, Lili, Julia, Liz, Kieran, Maela, Rhea, Jaden, PJ, Aami
+Existing Users: Alyssa, Cris, PJ, Jo, Emma, Ethan, Aniyah, Andrea, Hansel, Hasseit, Vanessa, Nelson, Amri, Tomy, Gwyn, Carmen, Lili, Julia, Liz, Kieran, Maela, Rhea, Jaden, Aami

 **Other Classes & Public Methods**\
 Below is a list of all the classes avalaible, their public methods (including usage examples), though to use the intended program, only the RunBeMusic.java file is needed to start the program.